dotnet/msbuild/documentation/MSBuild-Server.md

 # MSBuild Server

 MSBuild Server is basically an another type of node which can accept build request from clients and utilize worker nodes in current fashion to build projects.
-Main purpose of the server node is to avoid expensive MSBuild process start during build from tools like .NET SDK.
+Main purpose of the server node is to avoid expensive MSBuild process start during build from tools like .NET SDK, and preserve caches between builds.

+## Usage

+The primary ways to use MSBuild are via Visual Studio and via CLI using `dotnet build`/`dotnet msbuild` commands.
+MSBuild Server is not supported in Visual Studio, becuase Visual studio itself works like MSBuild Server.
+For CLI is the server functionality enabled by default and can be disabled by setting `DOTNET_CLI_DO_NOT_USE_MSBUILD_SERVER` environment variable to value `1`.
+In order to re-eanble using of MSBuild Server, remove the variable or set the valute to `0`.

 ## Communication protocol